designedmind/2017/multiple-drafts-overview.md

 self into strictly smaller proto-selves.

-The real problem with a functional version of the Cartesian Theatre, at least for Dennett, seems to be simply that no such purported function exists.
-The most naïve version of Cartesian materialism envisages a _consciousness gateway_, a special location in the brain through which a perception or other judgement must "pass" -- or perhaps a special status that it must achieve -- in order for that perception or judgement to become conscious.
+The real problem with a functional version of the Cartesian Theatre, at least for Dennett, seems to be simply that no suitable function exists.
+The most naïve version of Cartesian materialism envisages a _consciousness gateway_, a special location in the brain through which a perception or other judgement must "pass" -- or perhaps a special status that it must achieve -- in order to become conscious.
 (It seems unlikely that anyone has seriously proposed such a naïve view, but...)

 The worry seems to that it is not clear what such a consciousness gateway would actually be _for_.
 Perceptual and similar judgements made